-What are the deadlines for filing?
+9 What are the deadlines for filing?
 Are there sanctions for not filing and are they applied in practice?

 There is no specific deadline for making a filing under the HSR Act.
 The parties can submit their filings at any time after the execution of a letter of intent (which can be non-binding) or a definitive agreement.
 However, it is crucial to note that if a transaction is covered by the HSR Act, it cannot be consummated until all required filings have been made and the applicable waiting periods have been observed.
 Additionally, even after filings are submitted, it is a violation of the HSR Act for an acquiring party to take steps that have the effect of transferring beneficial ownership of the target business to the acquirer prior to the expiry of the waiting period.
-Failure to comply with the HSR Act can result in a fine of up to \$16,000 per day and the agencies may seek to unwind a transaction that has been consummated in violation of the HSR Act.
+Failure to comply with the HSR Act can result in a fine of up to US\$40,000 per day and the agencies may seek to unwind a transaction that has been consummated in violation of the HSR Act.
+Effective 1 August 2016, the fine amount was increased to US\$40,000 per day (up from US\$16,000), and going forward, the amount will be automatically adjusted for inflation.

 In general, the level of compliance with the HSR Act has been extremely high.
 In those instances in which a required filing has not been made, or the waiting period not observed, the agencies have not hesitated to seek significant penalties.
-The agencies have obtained fines in 10 matters during the past seven fiscal years, ranging from \$250,000 to \$1.4 million.
-Further information about some of these cases can be found in the response to question 12.
+The agencies have obtained fines in 12 matters during the past nine fiscal years, ranging from US\$240,000 to US\$11 million.
+Most recently, in 2016, the DOJ filed suit against ValueAct Capital for failure to make an HSR filing when purchasing over US\$2.5 billion of Baker Hughes and Halliburton voting securities.
+In not making a filing, ValueAct relied on the investment only exemption, but the DOJ argued that exemption was not applicable when ValueAct tried to influence the companies' business decisions during the course of their proposed merger.
+In June 2016, ValueAct agreed to pay a US\$11 million fine.
+Further information about some of these cases can be found in question 12.